Kris Jenner Excited About Kylie’s Pregnancy? How The ‘KUWTK’ Momager Can Cash In On Daughter’s Baby Drama

 The baby rumors were further fueled by Kylie’s recent outing when she attended the iHeartRadio Music Festival on Saturday night to watch Travis Scott’s performance.
 The 20-year-old reality star stepped out wearing an oversized t-shirt as if hiding a burgeoning baby bump, E!
 News reported.

-Meanwhile, some fans think that all these pregnancy talks are just a means for the Kardashians to promote the upcoming Keeping Up With the Kardashians Season 14, which will premiere on Oct.
-1. Kylie was given her own spin-off show, Life of Kylie, which had a disappointing first season run.
+Meanwhile, some fans think that all this pregnancy talk is just a means for the Kardashians to promote the upcoming Keeping Up With the Kardashians Season 14, which will premiere on Oct.
+1. Kylie was given her own spinoff show, Life of Kylie, which had a disappointing first season run.
 Reportedly, the show suffered poor ratings due to lack of drama and interesting plotlines.
-Kris Jenner knows that an unplanned pregnancy is a sure ratings-booster and she is said to be planning to milk everything out of it.
+Kris Jenner knows that an unplanned pregnancy is a sure ratings booster, and she is said to be planning to milk everything out of it.

-Fans could expect to see more of the KUWTK family members in the coming days.
+Fans can expect to see more of the KUWTK family members in the coming days.
 If the rumors are true and Kylie is indeed pregnant, she will most likely drop the announcement in the biggest possible way.

 [Featured Image by David Buchan/Getty Images]